Who knew cleaning could be so therapeutic?

 So, can you really call straightening up your bedroom a “victory”?
 Yes, you can.

 Because anything a person can do to take back their daily lives from doubt and anxiety is an important step in the right direction.
-And these two Imgur photos show that hundreds of thousands of people recognize how significant something like a clean bedroom can be when someone is struggling to cope with the all-too-familiar feelings of depression.
+These two Imgur photos show that hundreds of thousands of people recognize how significant something like a clean bedroom can be when someone is struggling to cope with the all-too-familiar feelings of depression.